P9SOFT/Hydra/README.md

 # TrackingResultSet

-`TrackingResultSet` is convenient when you want to track all of registered tasks.
+`TrackingResultSet` is convenient when you want to track all of the registered tasks.
 Bellow are the list of when you can get notifications.

 1. When all of reigstered tasks have done after these are initilized.